 Honestly, I love changing up my planners and trying new things.

-But, I always use a combination of Google Calendar (or the free Cozi app if you want something more family-friendly), and a paper planner.
+But, I always use a combination of Google Calendar and a weekly planning sheet.

 How Often Do You Do an Admin Day?